 2. Verify your device before you proceed.
 The listed ROMS are compatible with Sony Xperia Z device only.

 3. Make sure you have a custom recovery installed on your device.
-Latest build from TWRP is highly recommended.
+Latest TWRP is highly recommended.

 4. Make sure you have latest device drivers setup on your PC in order to transfer the files to your device’s internal storage.
 Get it from the official page of your device manufacturer.